mstepanova1/WebServices/HW_4/README.md

      }
 ```

-III.
-You can find logs on server in w1.log
+3. You can find logs on server in w1.log